 If a wellness program involves health assessments, it's up to the employer and human resources to keep all information private.
 You can protect yourself by making employee participation voluntary.
 Provide HIPAA authorization forms when needed.

 The following information highlights specific laws about employer-sponsored wellness programs:

 The Equal Employment Opportunity Commission (EEOC) has enforcement authority over federal labor laws.
 The EEOC has provided guidance on the ADA and workplace wellness programs.
 These guidelines help explain the differences between HIPAA and the Affordable Care Act (ACA).

 Wellness programs must accommodate workers with disabilities.
 The ADA allows employers to ask about health risks related to their disability for insurance purposes.
 This is known as the safe harbor provision.
 The safe harbor does not apply to wellness programs.
 Your program must be one that all workers can use.

 The EEOC advises that any wellness program that asks employees about health conditions must be reasonably designed to inform employees about health risks.
 For instance, a blood-pressure screening that notifies workers they have high blood pressure.
 Without this provision, the program fails the ADA and EEOC guidelines for a reasonable program.

 Genetic Information Nondiscrimination Act (GINA)

-- It describes GINA's restrictions on the disclosure of genetic information
+- Explains GINA restrictions on the disclosure of genetic information, including surveys